prgazevedo/CS109/README.md

 This repository contains my handwritten notes, Python simulations, and future problem set solutions for [CS109: Probability for Computer Scientists](https://web.stanford.edu/class/cs109/), based on the [official YouTube lecture playlist](https://www.youtube.com/playlist?list=PLoROMvodv4rOpr_A7B9SriE_iZmkanvUg).

 ---

-## 🧠 Workflow

-- I write handwritten lecture notes using iOS Notes + Apple Pencil
-- I export each note as a PDF and upload it to `notes/`
-- I write Python simulations and examples in `lectures/`
-- I use [Replit](https://replit.com/@prgazevedo/CS109-1) to run and test code
-- I sync everything with GitHub for version control and backup

----